thecoreyford/Undergrad-Internship/artefacts/touch screen/README.md

 I only handled the midi side of things - the GUI was done by my co-worker.

-The main cpp things that I contributed are esenssialy the same as the main found in the conductive printout folder.
+The main.cpp things that I contributed are esenssialy the same as the main found in the conductive printout folder.
+[Here!](https://github.com/thecoreyford/Undergrad-Internship/tree/master/artefacts/conductive%20printout)

 ## Photo